documentationfor yFiles for HTML 3.0.0.3

 The input can be specified in two ways:

 2. As a directed tree graph.
 The parent-child relation is directly taken from the graph's tree structure.
 If the graph also contains group nodes, the hierarchy relation induced by them is ignored.
-If necessary, an undirected tree can be (temporarily) directed prior to the layout run by using directTree.
+If necessary, an undirected tree can be (temporarily) directed prior to the layout run by using makeTreeDirected.
 The tree needs to be directed from the root (top-level hierarchy) to the children (lower-level hierarchies).
 Note that a forest graph is no valid input.

-The offered tiling policies produce drawings with a quite different style.
+The offered tiling strategies produce drawings with a quite different style.
 SLICE_AND_DICE offers results that have a stable, clear ordering but the rectangles have a high aspect ratio.
 On the other hand, SQUARIFIED tries to create rectangles close to a given aspect ratio - in consequence, the ordering of neighbor nodes might not be clearly predictable.

 Default Values of Properties

-minimumNodeSizeYDimensionMinimum width and height are 10.0.
+minimumNodeSizeSizeMinimum width and height are 10.0.

-preferredSizeYDimensionPreferred width and height are 600.
+preferredSizeSizePreferred width and height are 600.

 spacing5